Case mix index: Resource Use Groups

 Patients are classified into groups having the same condition (based on main and secondary diagnosis, procedures, age), complexity (comorbidity) and needs.
 These groups are known as Diagnosis Related Groups (DRG), or Resource Use Groups (RUG).

 Each DRG has a relative average value assigned to it that indicates the amount of resources required to treat patients in the group, as compared to all the other diagnosis-related groups within the system.
 The relative average value assigned to each group is its CMI.

 Hospital CMI

 The CMI of a hospital reflects the diversity, clinical complexity and the needs for resources in the population of all the patients in the hospital.

 The CMI value of a hospital can be used to adjust the average cost per patient (or per day) for a given hospital relative to the adjusted average cost for other hospitals by dividing the average cost per patient (or day) by the hospital's calculated CMI.
 The adjusted average cost per patient would reflect the charges reported for the types of cases treated in that year.
-If a hospital has a CMI greater than 1.00, their adjusted cost per patient or per day will be lowed and conversely, if a hospital has a CMI less than 1.00, their adjusted cost will be higher.
+If a hospital has a CMI greater than 1.00, their adjusted cost per patient or per day will be lower and conversely, if a hospital has a CMI less than 1.00, their adjusted cost will be higher.